Software QA and Testing Frequently-Asked-Questions, Part 1

 Testing involves operation of a system or application under controlled conditions and evaluating the results (eg, 'if the user is in interface A of the application while using hardware B, and does C, then D should happen').
 The controlled conditions should include both normal and abnormal conditions.
 Testing should intentionally attempt to make things go wrong to determine if things happen when they shouldn't or things don't happen when they should.
 It is oriented to 'detection'.
 (See the Bookstore section's 'Software Testing' category for a list of useful books on Software Testing.)

 - Organizations vary considerably in how they assign responsibility for QA and testing.
 Sometimes they're the combined responsibility of one group or individual.
-Also common are project teams that include a mix of testers and developers who work closely together, with overall QA processes monitored by project managers.
+Also common are project teams that include a mix of testers and developers who work closely together, with overall testing and QA processes monitored by project managers.
 It will depend on what best fits an organization's size and business structure.

 - Note that testing can be done by machines or people.
 When done by machines (computers usually) it's often called 'automated testing' - see the SoftwareQATest.com LFAQ page for more information about automated testing.